 A comprehensive guide to financial aid for veterans and their dependents.

 The U. S. Department of Veterans Affairs is accepting and processing applications for the Post-9/11 GI Bill.
 You should complete and submit the application form available online and will receive written notification explaining the VA’s decision regarding your eligibility for the program.
 If you are eligible, your Certificate of Eligibility will also advise you if your service meets the requirements for the Yellow Ribbon Program.
-You should take your Certificate of Eligibility to the WSU Office of Military and Veterans Education Benefits (1600 UGL, Room 1656) to certify your enrollment to VA, including Yellow Ribbon.
+You should take your Certificate of Eligibility to the WSU Office of Military and Veterans Academic Excellence (1600 UGL, Room 1656) to certify your enrollment to VA, including Yellow Ribbon.

 Michigan Indian Tuition Waiver (MITW): This program is for members of US federally recognized tribes.
 In order to be eligible for the MITW, you must meet the following criteria:

 - You must be enrolled at one of Michigan's public colleges or universities AND

 - You must be ¼ or more Native American blood quantum as certified by your Tribal Enrollment Department AND

 - You must be an enrolled member of a US Federally recognized Tribe as certified by your Tribal Enrollment Department AND

 - You must be a legal resident of the state of Michigan for not less than 12 consecutive months.